nRIM-OIST/Marker-based-Mouse-MoCap-eNeuro-2025/README.md

 ## Repository Structure

-* `code/`: Matlab and Python code for processing and analyzing MoCap data.
+* `CODE/`: Matlab and Python code for processing and analyzing MoCap data.
-* `data/`: Small sample datasets for immediate use and code demonstration (full datasets are bring made available on Zenodo).
+* `FIGURES/`: Small sample datasets for immediate use and code demonstration (full datasets are bring made available on Zenodo).
-* `docs/`: Additional documentation, guidelines, and supplementary material.
+* `DOCS/`: Additional documentation, guidelines, and supplementary material.
+* `DATA/`: Sample datasets for testing and demonstration purposes.
+Full datasets are available on Zenodo.

 ## Raw Data Access